Health Unit Clerk - with Practicum Program

 CAD$30.00

-Health Unit Clerks / Nursing Unit Clerk (HUCs) are the coordinators of a health care unit.
+Health Unit Clerks (HUCs) are the coordinators of a health care unit.
 They are responsible for a handful of clerical and non-clinical tasks, including coordinating patient appointments, setting up tests, performing reception duties, and interacting with the nursing staff and other departments.
 An ideal HUC should be able to work in a fast-paced environment and possess strong communication skills.

-Note: Health Unit Clerk / Coordinator was reviewed and approved by the registrar of the Private Training Institutions Branch (PTIB) of the Ministry of Advanced Education and Skills Training.
+Note: Health Unit Clerk - with Practicum was reviewed and approved by the registrar of the Private Training Institutions Regulatory Unit (PTIRU) of the Ministry of Post-Secondary Education and Future Skills.

-- To qualify as a Mature Student, an Applicant must satisfy the following criteria:
+To qualify as a Mature Student, applicants must meet all of the following criteria:

 Assessment of prior education where English is the language of instruction